 Taken together, the lack of effect of land-use on nestedness and specialization, and the greater effect on modularity and link density suggest that the structure of trophic networks could be much more influenced by the loss of specialist species.
-In general, specialists species are lost as increases the disturbances in altered environments.
+In general, specialist species are lost as increases the disturbances in altered environments.
 Previous assessments have addressed the effects of environmental gradients on network ecology (Pellissier et al., 2017; Tylianakis & Morris, 2017), concluding that these are primarily related to changes in species composition and relative abundances.
 A recent study on spatial patterns in the food web associated with environmental gradients (Kortsch et al., 2019) showed that the spatial variation in the structure of the fish food web is related to turnover in species composition.
 As a result, the structure of the trophic network became more connected and less modular.
 However, the turnover in species composition alone should not be the main cause of the lower modularity of the networks.
 The decrease in modularity can be linked to the reduction in the diversity of trophic groups, generating changes in the composition of the module.
 This is expected when each trophic group feeds on a wide range of resources (Felipe-Lucia, 2020).
 Therefore, the decrease in modularity indicates that species trophic interactions are being driven by a small number of less specialized trophic groups.
 Our models indicate that the modularity and the number of species are determined by cropland and pasture (that is, of the most common classes of land-use change).
 According to previous studies, the decrease in the number of species with high levels of local farming practices suggests that these activities around the streams simplify aquatic trophic networks (Bonato, Delariva, & Silva, 2012; Zeni & Casatti, 2014; Santos, Ferreira, & Esteves, 2015).

-The maintenance of the riparian vegetation cover influences the supply of allochthonous material (fruits, leaves and insects) and increas the physical heterogeneity of the channel, providing different feeding habitats for the species.
+The maintenance of the riparian vegetation cover influences the supply of allochthonous material (fruits, leaves and insects) and increases the physical heterogeneity of the channel, providing different feeding habitats for the species.
 In fact, in highly impacted environments, the supply of autochthonous and allochthonous resources decreases dramatically due to the absence of riparian vegetation and, consequently, to the availability of terrestrial insects and plant material for fish (Zeni & Casatti, 2014).
 Previous studies have shown that fish in agricultural landscapes can increase the consumption of low-protein and indigestible foods, such as detritus, sediments and organic waste (Dala-Corte et al., 2016).
-This is associated with the ability of opportunists species to deal with changes in the availability of food resources, particularly low-quality food items (Dala-Corte, Becker & Melo, 2017; Ferreira et al., 2012).
+This is associated with the ability of opportunist species to deal with changes in the availability of food resources, particularly low-quality food items (Dala-Corte, Becker & Melo, 2017; Ferreira et al., 2012).

 Conclusions